Have applied for protection (asylum) when you already have a residence permit in Norway

 • There is a change in your personal circumstances which might lead to your permit becoming invalidated.
 In that case, you must document the change.
 For example, if a condition for your permit is that you live with your child, and you no longer do so, you have to document that the child lives elsewhere.

-If you wish to withdraw your application, you must write a letter to UDI in which you clearly state that you are withdrawing your asylum application.
+If you wish to withdraw your application, you must write a letter to UDI in which you clearly state that you are withdrawing your application for protection (asylum).
 The letter must include your DUF number and your signature.
 You can find your DUF number on your residence card or on case papers from UDI.

 Send the letter to UDI by post to: